Start a Partnership

 - Distributions – How will profits be split between partners?
 Who gets paid first and how much?

 - Ownership – Who gets what if the business is sold?
 What happens if one partner wants to withdraw?
 What about taking on new partners?
 What are the options for buying out another partner?

 - Decision Making – Who gets the last say?
 What about day-to-day management decisions?

-The best recommendation is to get help when drawing up a partnership agreement.
-Make sure each party fully understands the conditions and include as much detail as possible.
+The best recommendation is to get help when drawing up a Partnership Agreement.
+Make sure each party fully understands the conditions and the document include as much detail as possible.
 It is a wise practice to consult an attorney to ‘vet’ the agreement and point out weaknesses.

 When a General Partnership’s owners do not want to include all of the partners’ last names in the business name, they must request to use a tradename.
 To do so, they need to file a DBA (“doing business as,” also known as a “fictitious name” filing).
 The DBA must be filed with the state or the county clerk—depending on the business’s location.

 For example, if Janice Smith and James Jones want to market their new business by the name “Texas Taco Shack,” they would need to file a DBA for that name with the state or county clerk’s office.
 Many states also require that businesses have their fictitious name published in one or more approved newspapers or other publications in the county where it was filed.